TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet.md

 </VirtualSpreadsheet>
 ```

 The `maxCssSize` and `minNumPages` props are passed through to the internal virtual scrolling components.
-You'll probably never need to change the defaults. *TODO implement this!*.
+You'll probably never need to change the defaults.

 Finally, we get to styling.
 The `className` prop does exactly what you'd expect it to.
 However, `theme` gets a section to itself.